NeonLabs-ai/farmbot/README.md

-# GNSS and RTK based autonomously navigating robot for precision spray of herbicide.
+# Autonomous navigating modular robotic system for precision spray of weedicides, Fungicides, Herbicides, and Insecticides.

 ## TODO